 Because I had just receive back my prior investment I had the spare cash available to start doing this without affecting my day-to-day finances.
 Having the money tied up is also not a big concern for me.
 If I do end up needing the money I can simply not re-invest it when it matures.
 Worst case scenario I find out I need the money right after it gets invested and I have to wait a full month.
 I have enough savings / credit that that should not be a problem.

 So I've been doing this for a few months now and so far results have been pleasing.
 I've successfully avoided the fee each month and gained a tiny amount of money.
 The gains may not be spectacular but I figure it is better than spending money.

-They note on the website that it's theoretically possible one may actually loose money on these investments, just like any other investment.
-I've never seen that happen in the short time I've been using the service.
+Like most investments, they caution you that it's possible to loose money.
+I've never seen that happen in the short time I've been using the service however, and the nature of the process makes me think it's highly unlikely to ever happen.
 There have been some months where I have no gain (due to rounding) but never a loss.
-The price per $100 for example might end up being something like $99.998152 so the purchase price ends up being $800 after rounding resulting in simply breaking even.
+The price per $100 for example might end up being something like $99.999315 so the purchase price ends up being $800 after rounding resulting in simply breaking even.